sameetandpotatoes/Enviguration/README.md

-# Enviguration - Set up your environment *painlessly.*
+# Enviguration - Set up your environment

 This script helps people set up their Terminal for development.